Gopal-Khadka/GameHub2/README.md

 ## Fetching Games from RAWG API

-Go to official website of RAWG and get the apiKey after login of free tier.
+Go to official website of [RAWG](https://rawg.io/) and get the apiKey after login of free tier.
 Use axios library to get the games list from API using `apiKey` as `parameter`.
+You can find docs [here](https://api.rawg.io/docs).
 You can then store that list after cleaning it as `games` state.
 We are gonna use this data later to create game grid component to show game info.

 ## Creating Custom Hook For Fetching Games